oracle/node-oracledb/doc/src/api_manual/oracledb.rst

             .. versionadded:: 2.2
         * - ``externalAuth``
           - Boolean
+          - Both
           - .. _getconnectiondbattrsexternalauth:

-            If this optional property is *true* then the connection will be established using :ref:`External Authentication <extauth>`.
+            If this optional property is set to *true* in Thick mode, then the connection will be established using :ref:`External Authentication <extauth>`.

+            In Thin mode, when token-based authentication is required, this property must be set to *true*.
+In all the other cases where this property is set to *true*, an error is thrown.

             This optional property overrides the :attr:`oracledb.externalAuth` property.

             The ``user`` (or ``username``) and ``password`` properties should not be set when ``externalAuth`` is *true*.

             Note prior to node-oracledb 0.5 this property was called ``isExternalAuth``.
         * - ``matchAny``
           - Boolean
+          - Thick
           - .. _getconnectiondbattrsmatchany:

             Used in conjunction with :ref:`tag <getconnectiondbattrstag>` when getting a connection from a :ref:`connection pool <poolclass>`.